 - Prepaid taxes and insurance.

 - Mortgage insurance.

 What credit score do I need?

 Your credit score helps lenders evaluate your creditworthiness.
-A higher credit score suggests that you’re more likely to repay a loan on time, which can help improve your odds of getting approved for a mortgage and a lower interest rate.
+A higher credit score suggests that you reliably repay your debts and improves your odds of getting approved for a mortgage and of receiving a lower interest rate.

-Though your credit score can be calculated in different ways depending on the lender, it’s usually based on these factors:
+Though a credit score can be calculated in different ways, it’s usually based on:

 - Your payment history.